 TVR: I could see you doing your own version of The Great British Baking Show,” or library content from all your reality programming.
 Because it’s delivered digitally. what’s your vision for the class component?
 Are there tests?

 DH: The classes are interactive, one of the digital features we love.
 Not only are you getting a class from an expert, you can ask questions.
 As you’re watching the class, you can look at the questions other people have asked, you can ask your own questions.
-And all of our experts are incentivized to respond to your questions within 24 to 48 hours.
 It’s all synced so as you watch, you can see what everybody else has asked.
 People really respond to that, and they also respond to the community that this builds.

 We’ve also invested in growing the communities, so you have that shared learning and interaction.
 People will upload photos of what they’ve created or will talk about their, learning experience or hobby.